What does being a casual employee mean?

 - You are entitled to casual loading or a specific pay rate unique to casual employees

 A casual employee does not have an agreed pattern of work.
-This meaning that a casual employee has no consistent set days of the week that a casual employee would be required to work.
+This means that a casual employee has no consistent set days of the week that a casual employee would be required to work.
 Their working hours are wholly dependent on shifts being offered by their employers.
 They can choose to work on the hours they are rostered on or reject work.
 However, it does not mean that casual employees cannot have a set pattern of work hours.

 How long can an employee be casual?